Check the two toolkits below to help you plan an event:

 The purpose of the NAHM #ShowYourArt campaign is to encourage all Americans to start a lifelong habit of active art participation by showcasing the vibrant and varied art happening locally and across the country every day.
 We want artists, students, amateurs, families, elected officials, business owners, and anyone who loves the arts to #ShowYourArt and highlight local arts, culture, and creativity.

-Inspired by Upper Arlington, Ohio's week-long social media challenge in 2015, this year's national campaign will feature a unique theme every day in October.
-We encourage you to challenge yourself, your friends, or your community members to post on as many different themes as you can!
+Inspired by Upper Arlington, Ohio's week-long social media challenge in 2015, last year's national campaign featured a unique theme every day in October.
 Check back soon for theme details.
 We’ll provide a shareable graphic about the campaign that you can post to Instagram to get your followers involved.